deepakness/deepak-notes-hugo/content/posts/chromebook-keyboard-shortcuts.md

 | Alt + Shift + M                  | Open Files app                                                 |

 You can find [more Chromebook keyboard shortcuts on this page](https://support.google.com/chromebook/answer/183101?hl=en).

+Also, [click here to download the PDF version](/docs/chromebook-keyboard-shortcuts.md) of the above Chromebook keyboard shortcuts.